rafaelsoledade/jpmorgan.simplestocks/README.md

 ## Installation

-The project was developed in Java using the Eclipse IDE, in a Maven project.
-After getting the projet from GitHub, you can compile it using the command
+After pulling the project from GitHub, you can compile it using mvn with the following command

      maven clean install

 To run the program as a Java application use the command

      maven exec:java

-## API Reference

-The libraries used are Jackson and Google's JSON-Simple, used for deserializing a JSON file with a test data array.
-The project was compiled using Java 8.

 ## Tests